 Pros of Rimfire Ammo

-- Cheap: .22LR can be found for 5-10 cents while the AR-15 .223 round is between 30-40 cents each.
-It is so cheap since it is easier to manufacture a thin walled case with a flattened primer at the bottom.
-The downside?
-Well, the nature of the casing means it’s pretty much limited to small calibers.
-You have to have some relatively flimsy brass to handle the rimfire set up.
 As a result, the powder necessary to propel a larger bullet would blow the brass apart.
-However, there has been some hoarding in the last few years which makes it a little difficult to find in stores and online.
+However, there has been some hoarding in the last few years, which makes it a little difficult to find in stores and online.

-- Low Recoil: The .17 and .22 caliber bullets and small amount of gunpowder make for extremely low recoiling firearms.
+The .17 and .22 caliber bullets and a small amount of gunpowder make for extremely low-recoiling firearms.
 Perfect for the beginner or for training.

 Cons of Rimfire Ammo

-- Small Calibers: Again, because of its design, rimfire is stuck with small calibers.
-There’s some exotic larger caliber rimfires out there but they are very rare.
+Again, because of its design, rimfire is stuck with small calibers.
+There are some exotic larger caliber rimfires out there, but they are very rare.